Miny-Labs/signl-revived/Readme.md

 Built for the [E2B MCP Agents Hackathon](https://lu.ma/mcp-agents) with Docker MCP Hub, Groq, and E2B Sandboxes.

+WEBSITE AND VIDEO INCOMING SOON <PLS HOLD ON FOR 1 HOUR AFTER HACKING ENDS , THANK YOU FOR YOUR PATIENCE , EMAIL : thatspacebiker@gmail.com , if you want env file for testing earlier>
 ------

 ## 🤔 The Problem